MNL - ATL

 • Philippine Airlines invests in fuel-efficient aircraft and sustainable aviation fuel to reduce the impact of its operations on the environment.
 Also, this airline implements waste management and recycling measures on ground operations and during flights.
 Philippine Airlines is at the forefront of community engagement toward environmental conservation.

-Top 5 airlines serving from Manila to Atlanta
+Reviews of the top 4 airlines flying from Manila to Atlanta

 See real verified KAYAK customer reviews for airlines flying from Manila to Atlanta.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.